 Paragraph H sets forth the procedure for the defendant to file a motion in the magistrate court for review of the conditions of release.
 Paragraph J sets forth the procedure for the defendant to petition the district court for release or for review of the conditions of release set by the magistrate court.
-Article II, Section 13 requires the court to rule on a motion or petition for pretrial release "in an expedited manner" and to release a defendant who is being held solely due to financial inability to post a secured bond.
+Article II, Section 13 of the New Mexico Constitution requires the court to rule on a motion or petition for pretrial release "in an expedited manner" and to release a defendant who is being held solely because of financial inability to post a secured bond.
 A defendant who wishes to present financial information to a court to support a motion or a petition for pretrial release may present Form 9-301A NMRA (pretrial release financial affidavit) to the court.
 The defendant shall be entitled to appear and participate personally with counsel before the judge conducting any hearing to review the conditions of release, rather than by any means of remote electronic conferencing.

-Paragraph K requires the magistrate court to prioritize the scheduling of trial and other proceedings for cases in which the defendant is held in custody due to inability to post bond or meet the conditions of release.
+Paragraph K requires the magistrate court to prioritize the scheduling of trial and other proceedings for cases in which the defendant is held in custody because of inability to post bond or meet the conditions of release.
 See generally United States v.
-Salerno, 481 U.S. 739, 747 (1987) (concluding that the detention provisions in the Bail Reform Act, 18 U.S.C. § 3142, did not violate due process, in part due to "the stringent time limitations of the Speedy Trial Act," 18 U.S.C. § 3161); Am.
+Salerno, 481 U.S. 739, 747 (1987) (concluding that the detention provisions in the Bail Reform Act, 18 U.S.C. § 3142, did not violate due process, in part because of "the stringent time limitations of the Speedy Trial Act," 18 U.S.C. § 3161); Am.
 Bar Ass'n, ABA Standards for Criminal Justice: Pretrial Release, Standard 10-5.11 (3d ed.
-2007) ("Every jurisdiction should establish, by statute or court rule, accelerated time limitations within which detained defendants should be tried consistent with the sound administration of justice.").
+2007) ("Every jurisdiction should establish, by statute or court rule, accelerated time limits within which detained defendants should be tried consistent with the sound administration of justice.").
+This rule does not preclude earlier or more regular status review hearings.
+The purpose of the hearing is to determine how best to expedite a trial in the case.
+A meaningful review of the progress of the case includes assessment of the parties' compliance with applicable deadlines, satisfaction of discovery obligations, and witness availability, among other matters.
+If the court determines that the parties have made insufficient progress on these measures, then it shall issue an appropriate scheduling order.

-Under NMSA 1978, Section 31-3-1, the court may appoint a designee to carry out the provisions of this rule.
+Under NMSA 1978, Section 31-3-1 (1972), the court may appoint a designee to carry out the provisions of this rule.
 As set forth in Paragraph M, a designee must be designated by the presiding magistrate court judge in a written court order.
-A person may not be appointed as a designee if such person is related within the second degree of blood or marriage to a paid surety licensed in this state to execute bail bonds.
+A person may not be appointed as a designee if that person is related within the second degree of blood or marriage to a paid surety licensed in this state to execute bail bonds.
 A jailer may be appointed as a designee.
-Paragraph M and Rule 6-408 NMRA govern the limited circumstances under which a designee shall release an arrested defendant from custody prior to that defendant's first appearance before a judge.
+Paragraph M and Rule 6-408 NMRA govern the limited circumstances under which a designee shall release an arrested defendant from custody before that defendant's first appearance before a judge.

-Paragraph N requires the magistrate court to transfer any bond to the district court upon notice from the district attorney that an information or indictment has been filed.
+Paragraph N requires the magistrate court to transfer any bond to the district court on notice from the district attorney that an information or indictment has been filed.
 See Rule 6-202(E)-(F) NMRA (requiring the district attorney to notify the magistrate court of the filing of an information or indictment in the district court).